 The best part is the intention behind the Nurtured Heart Approach: to build the inner strength of each child through directing your attention, appreciation, and love.
 (There’s boundary-setting in there too, but first there’s relentless positivity.)
 This helps support mental health and well-being and it's useful in parenting and caring for all children.
 In fact, I think it's just plain good for all communication.

 I was so moved by what I learned, I requested that we do a collection of stories about it.
 Thus "For the Love of Spice: Georgia Bean's Method for Minding Mice" has launched this week!
-You'll find all three stories for free here.
+You'll find all three stories here.